farcaster-project/RFCs/06-instructions.md

  2. Daemon consumes client `instruction` control flow message and
  3. Daemon fires transitions that are in one-to-one correspondence with client instructions (if predicate conditions met)
  4. As a consequence of firing protocol transitions, daemon's internal swap state may be modified
- 5. If the swap state was modified, daemon must send client `Proposal` messages providing client with the data for next user actions if any new actions available.
+ 5. If the swap state was modified, daemon must send client messages providing client with the data for next user actions if any new actions available.
 When applicable, Daemon must as well spawn Syncer tasks.
  6. Client then may give new instructions and progress on the protocol execution (back to step 1)

 ### The `abort` Instruction